 • growing desire for independence

-• life changes (potty training, moving from crib to bed, getting a sibling)
+• life changes, such as potty training, moving from crib to bed, or getting a sibling

-However, sometimes, what looks like a sleep regression is actually more of a sleep disruption due to growing pains, teething, hunger, and reflux.
-Additionally, a baby may have trouble falling and staying asleep because they have not established solid sleeping habits.
+However, sometimes, what looks like a sleep regression is more of a sleep disruption due to growing pains, teething, hunger, and reflux.
+Additionally, babies may have trouble falling and staying asleep because they have not established solid sleeping habits.

 Signs include: